liang2kl/mkdocs-blogging-plugin/docs/index.md

 locale: en         # The locale for time localizations, default: system's locale
 time_format: '%Y-%m-%d %H:%M:%S' # The format used to display the time
 meta_time_format: '%Y-%m-%d %H:%M:%S' # The format used to parse the time from meta
+exclude_index: false # Exclude the index page from the blog collection (default: false)
+use_root_dirs: false # Automatically create blog pages for each root directory (default: false)
+config_filename: .pages # The filename of the configuration file (default: none)
 ```

 Of all the options mentioned above, these deserve special attention: